Datureli/clicktrains/README.md

 ## Features
 * form validation
-* description validation with validation including maxlength and required
+* description validation  including maxlength and required
 * Radio button validation including required and not checked by default
 * select input with vat values including required
-*
+* Calculate brutto and netto price
+* Submit button with validation,sending form data to api endpoint 'https://formsubmit.co/'
+* data can be downloaded via email from 'https://formsubmit.co/'

 ## Technologies